appscode/blog/content/post/kubedb-v2024.06.04/index.md

 **New Version support**: `24.4.1`

-> Note: To get clickhouse keeper server host and port, You need to setup [clickhouse-keeper](https://clickhouse.com/docs/en/guides/sre/keeper/clickhouse-keeper) server manually.
+> Note: To get clickhouse keeper server host and port, You need to set up [clickhouse-keeper](https://clickhouse.com/docs/en/guides/sre/keeper/clickhouse-keeper) server manually.

 ## Druid
 In this release, Druid API has been updated.
 Now, Druid can be installed with a simpler YAML.
 Consequently, users do not need to mention the required nodes (i.e. `coordinators`, `brokers`, `middleManager`, `historicals`) anymore and the KubeDB operator will handle those and deploy the mandatory nodes with the default configurations.